-Reserve 31st March 2019 £'000 31st March 2018 £'000 Purpose of Reserve Revaluation Reserve 161,755 156,481 Store of gains on revaluation of non-current assets not yet realised through sales Financial Instruments Revaluation Reserve 921 (166) Store of gains and losses arising from changes in the value of financial instruments carried at fair value through other comprehensive income not yet realised through sales Capital Adjustment Account 191,494 189,381 Store of capital resources set aside to meet past expenditure Financial Instruments Adjustment Account (1,747) (1,893) Balancing account to allow for differences in statutory requirements and proper accounting practices relating to borrowing and investments Collection Fund Adjustment Account (419) (490) Balancing account to allow for differences in statutory requirements and proper accounting practices for council tax and NNDR (business rates) surpluses/deficits Pensions Reserve (61,920) (57,776) Balancing account to allow inclusion of Pension Liability in the Balance Sheet.
+Reserve 31st March 2019 £'000 31st March 2018 £'000 Purpose of Reserve Revaluation Reserve 161,755 156,481 Store of gains on revaluation of non-current assets not yet realised through sales Financial Instruments Revaluation Reserve 1,099 (166) Store of gains and losses arising from changes in the value of financial instruments (excluding on pooled funds from 1st April 2018) carried at fair value through other comprehensive income not yet realised through sales Pooled Investment Funds Adjustment Account (178) - Store of gains and losses arising from changes in the fair value of pooled investment funds since 1 st April 2018 Capital Adjustment Account 191,494 189,381 Store of capital resources set aside to meet past expenditure Financial Instruments Adjustment Account (1,747) (1,893) Balancing account to allow for differences in statutory requirements and proper accounting practices relating to borrowing and investments Collection Fund Adjustment Account (419) (490) Balancing account to allow for differences in statutory requirements and proper accounting practices for council tax and NNDR (business rates) surpluses/deficits Pensions Reserve (61,920) (57,776) Balancing account to allow inclusion of Pension Liability in the Balance Sheet.
 The net liability arising from defined benefit obligation is £58,258k, as shown in note 34.
 The difference between the liability of and the reserve balance of £61,920 at 31 st March 2019 relates to the prepayment of pension contributions made in 2017/18, in respect of the financial year 2018/19.
 See note 34, page 82.
 Deferred Capital Receipts Reserve 2,952 3,221 Capital receipts to be received in future years e.g. from finance lease or mortgage repayments Accumulating Compensated Absences Adjustment Account (122) (119) Balancing account to allow for differences in statutory requirements and proper accounting practices for staff leave and additional hours not taken at the year end Total Unusable Reserves 292,914 288,639